Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 When the Devil card appears, it may mean that you have negative habits that are influencing your relationships, thoughts patterns, and creating unhealthy addictions.
 You might even feel trapped by your need to fulfill your appetite for pleasure.

 The Lovers card speaks to duality and choice.
 The Devil card also relates to duality and choice but you are choosing the path of instant gratification.
 You live by impulse.
-Instead of investing in your well-being for the long term you have taken an indefinite vacation in sin.
+Instead of investing in your well-being for the long term, you have taken an indefinite vacation in sin.
 (Perhaps you're needing to unwind and cut loose.)

 The Devil card appears when your shadow self is strong and you don't think there is a way to turn around.
 You're going against what you know to be right and true, and you think you don't know how to stop it.
 But truth time: you do know how to change course because that little voice in your head is trying to wake you up.

 So you know what you're doing is bad.
 The question is why won't you stop.
 You likely think there is some sort of gain from what you're doing, and maybe there is, but at what cost?
 Your soul?
 Your integrity?
-Your conscious?
+Your conscience?

 You could also be doing bad things because you're hurting.
 Maybe you've suffered years of abuse.
 Maybe your health is attacking you.
 You're lashing out for a reason.